 What is ‘universal access’?

-Universal access is when all children in Australia can go to a quality early childhood education and care program in the year before they start school.
+Universal access ensures that all children in Australia can go to a quality early childhood education and care program in the year before they start school.

-As part of universal access, an early childhood teacher will work with your child for at least 15 hours a week, 40 weeks a year, in a preschool, kindergarten, school, child care centre or some other setting.
+As part of universal access, an early childhood teacher will work with your child for at least 15 hours a week for 40 weeks a year, or 600 hours a year, in a preschool, kindergarten, school or child care centre, or in some other early learning setting.